 This post may contain affiliate links.
 If you purchase a product through one of them, we will receive a commission at no additional cost to you.
 As Amazon Associates, we earn from qualifying purchases.

-Welcome back!
+Welcome back to Our Two Family house!
 Today we’re going to explore our old house kitchen renovation.

 Last week we had a good laugh at all the things wrong with our rental apartment.
 Catch part 1 of this series, here: our 100 year old house renovation – the 2nd floor part 1.